What Is DNS and What Are the DNS Record Types?

 MX refers to Mail Exchange, which means email.
 MX Records resolve to text only and direct emails intended for your domain to the correct email server.
 You can only have one set of MX records on your domain.
 Email forwarding is set up from your email provider and not on the domain itself.

-Your email provider can provide the correct MX Records to put in your DNS.
+Your email provider can provide the correct MX Records for your DNS.
 If you don’t do this step, your emails will not deliver.

 Example: